ascmitc/mhl/README.md

-## Working with an `asc-mhl` folder
+## Working with an `ascmhl` folder

-The `asc-mhl` folder contains well readable XML files, but the number of recorded files, generations, hash entries, verification info and so forth adds up to an amount of information that cannot be quickly understood.
+The `ascmhl` folder contains well readable XML files, but the number of recorded files, generations, hash entries, verification info and so forth adds up to an amount of information that cannot be quickly understood.

-The `info` command helps to get a quick overview of the contents of the stored information in an `asc-mhl` folder.
+The `info` command helps to get a quick overview of the contents of the stored information in an `ascmhl` folder.

 ### The `info` command _[not implemented yet]_